Fashion retailers thrive on controversy. Pastry sellers, maybe not so much. Or maybe just as much.

 The “insensitive” apology tweet was retweeted nearly 100 times and the Entenmann tweet roster ended up including countless thank you responses to those who said they understood.

-Although it turned out quite nicely for Entenmann’s, I suspect that the controversy here was not intentional.
-But I much more than suspect that there are retailers and other marketers who carefully cultivate controversy.
+Although it turned out quite nicely for Entenmann’s, it does seem the controversy here was not intentional.
+On the other hand, there are retailers and other marketers who carefully cultivate controversy.

 Back to the fashion retailers: American Apparel’s sexually-charged advertising that has sometimes used pornographic film stars generated not only outrage, but also rapt attention.
 Even some praise.
-In a week when the American Medical Association urged advertisers not to digitally distort images of female models to make them look unrealistically skinny, American Apparel could point out how their models are shown without imperfections Photoshopped out.
+Specifically, in a week when the American Medical Association urged advertisers not to digitally distort images of female models to make them look unrealistically skinny, American Apparel pointed out how their models are shown without imperfections Photoshopped out.

 Even when you as a retailer allow controversy in order to be socially responsible, take care.
 Analyze the values of the culture in which your business operates.
-Research indicates people with backgrounds in collectivist cultures, like those in many Asian and Pacific Island areas, Greece and Portugal, are more likely to embrace social responsibility than those who identify with individualist cultures such as Great Britain, Canada and the Netherlands.
+People with backgrounds in collectivist cultures, like those in many Asian and Pacific Island areas, Greece, and Portugal, are more likely to embrace social responsibility than those who identify with individualist cultures such as Great Britain, Canada, and the Netherlands.

-At the start, you might choose to take on social responsibility issues that will bring largely supportive attention.
-Almost everybody supports reducing the trash we generate.
-So your first social responsibility initiatives might involve exploring ways to sell products that use refillable containers, favor vendors that minimize packing, and accept old products as recyclables.
+At the start, you might choose to take on social responsibility issues which will bring largely supportive attention.
+Almost everybody supports reducing the trash we generate, for example.
+So your first social responsibility initiatives might involve exploring ways to sell products that use refillable containers, favor vendors who minimize packing, and accept old products as recyclables.

 For your profitability: Sell Well: What Really Moves Your Shoppers